Wouter's computer stuff: wanted

 -- Kingdom of Hamil (with hints envelope)

 - General: A really funny book from ca. 1983 that I still have not been able to trace, alas I don't remember the author, but the book was green with I think black cross pattern on it like is done for notebooks in school for making graphs.
 In this book the author made jokes about computers and the people using them, with a budget computer for example being the 'peanut computer', which uses peanuts for '1' :) Also a healthy baseball playing kid turning into a nerd with glasses and much more.
-It is an American book, quite funny, It was not "The official computer hater's book" (Arneson), though there are some similarities in jokes with that book.
+It is an American book, and it was not "The official computer hater's book" (Arneson), though there are some similarities in jokes with that book...
+I read Arneson's book a few years ago and it wasn't bad but it didn't appeal to me so much and it is not what I wanted to re-read...

 Last modified: Wed Feb 19 11:31:33 CET 2014